Margate: Regeneration

 The former chairman of the Margate Civic Society, John Crofts, had a plan to develop a centre that would explore and show the link that the painter J. M. W. Turner shared with Margate.
 Turner described the Thanet skies as the "loveliest in all Europe."
 In 1994 Crofts became increasingly determined to create such a gallery and in 1998 the Leader of Kent County Council met a number of people from the art world to discuss the idea.
 They hoped that the centre would regenerate the once-thriving town of Margate and offer an alternative to Margate's traditional tourist trade.
 In the late 1990s, the County Council offered to fund the building of the Turner Gallery.
 Additional funding was contributed by the Arts Council England and South East England Development Agency.
 In 2001 the Turner Contemporary was officially established.
 The view from the gallery is similar to that seen by Turner from his lodging house.

 To reduce the cost, Thanet District Council chose a new site inland from the harbour wall.
 The scheme was supported by the artist Tracey Emin, who was brought up in Margate.
 The building itself was designed by David Chipperfield Architects after the abandonment of the design by Snøhetta + Spence architects.
 Building work started in 2008 but the project's initiator, John Crofts, died in 2009.
 The Turner Contemporary Gallery officially opened on 16 April 2011.

 Across the road from the gallery in Margate Old Town there is a community of independent shops.
 Accessed from the seafront via Market Street, Duke Street and King Street this area is clustered around the old Margate Town Hall in the centre of the Market Place.
 There is also a small museum in the town hall complex which provides information about the history of Margate.
 In 2012 Margate was chosen as one of the towns to benefit from the Portas Pilot Scheme aimed at regenerating some of Britain's high streets.

+New businesses started flocking to Margate in the late 2010s.
+“There’s been a whole bunch of businesses opening up ...
+Cliffs ... which is a sort of multipurpose space.
+Coffee, food, yoga, a record store.
+It does everything,” Dom Bridges of skincare brand Haeckels, told New Statesman in 2017, adding that many were cropping up in Cliftonville, where locals wouldn't buy.